Health and Safety

 Under The Control of Noise at Work Regulations (2005) it is a requirement that a noise assessment be made by a competent person when the noise created in a working environment exceeds 80dB(A).

 We strongly recommend that every possible effort is made to reduce noise exposure in the workplace.
-We are constantly striving to ensure that the equipment we supply you, the customer incorporates the latest noise reduction technology.
+We are constantly striving to ensure that the equipment we supply you, incorporates the latest noise reduction technology for the customer.

 In each section of this brochure you will find (where applicable) manufacturers information relating to noise emissions.